morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 ## Sorting
 * Sorting is NP
 * $P\subseteq NP$
-* Problems in P like sorting have a
+* Problems in P like sorting have a *deterministic algorithm*
+## NP Complete problems
+* If we can find a deterministic polynomial solution to one NP complete problem, we have a solution to all of the NP complete problems
+* Used to describe the hardest problems of NP